Summary and Setup

 library(qtl2convert)

-If the libraries don’t load and you recieved errors during the installation, please contact the workshop instructors before the workshop to help you.
+If the libraries don’t load and you received errors during the installation, please contact the workshop instructors before the workshop to help you.

 Project organization